Valonia ventricosa: Physiology

 The single-cell organism has forms ranging from spherical to ovoid, and the color varies from grass green to dark green, although in water they may appear to be silver, teal, or even blackish.
 This is determined by the quantity of chloroplasts of the specimen.
-The surface of the cell shines like glass when clean due to being extremely smooth with no texture.
+The extremely smooth surface of the cell shines like glass when clean.

 Valonia ventricosa is among the largest known single-celled organisms.
 Its thallus consists of a thin-walled, tough, multinucleate cell with a diameter that ranges typically from 1 to 4 cm, although it may achieve a diameter of up to 5.1 cm in rarer cases.
 The "bubble" alga is attached by rhizoids to the substrate fibers.

 Studies

 Valonia ventricosa has been studied particularly because the cells are so unusually large that they provide a convenient subject for studying the transfer of water and water-soluble molecules across biological membranes.
-It was concluded that the properties of permeability in both osmosis and diffusion were identical, and that urea and formaldehyde molecules did not require any kind of postulated water-filled pores in the membrane to move through it.
-In studying the cellulose lattice and its orientation in biological structures, Valonia ventricosa has undergone extensive X-ray analytical procedures.
-It has also been studied for its electrical properties due to its unusually high electrical potential relative to the seawater that surrounds it.
+It has been concluded that the properties of permeability in both osmosis and diffusion were identical, and that urea and formaldehyde molecules did not require any kind of postulated water-filled pores in the membrane to move through it.

+In study of the cellulose lattice and its orientation in biological structures, Valonia ventricosa has undergone extensive X-ray analytical procedures.
+It has also been studied for its electrical properties because of its unusually high electrical potential relative to the seawater that surrounds it.